vivekkairi/run-gemini-cli/README.md

 <!-- END_AUTOGEN_OUTPUTS -->

-### Environment Variables
+### Repository Variables

-The following environment variables are automatically passed into the action's inputs if set in your repository or workflow.
-You may also set them directly as workflow inputs if preferred.
+We recommend setting the following values as repository variables so they can be reused across all workflows.
+Alternatively, you can set them inline as action inputs in individual workflows or to override repository-level values.

 | Name                        | Description                                            | Type     | Required | When Required             |
 | --------------------------- | ------------------------------------------------------ | -------- | -------- | ------------------------- |